JordanManu/bank-tech-test/ReadMe.md

 ## My approach

-My approach to this challenge was to first create the user stories below from the specification given.
+- My approach to this challenge was to first create the user stories below from the specification given.
-I then used a TDD approach to create simple and effective code.
+- I then used a TDD approach to create simple and effective code.
+- I started by having one BankAccount class, then after that was completed and working, I separated it into two classes - BankAccount and Statement.
+- The BankAccount class is responsible for handling the transactions, and the Statement class is responsible for printing the Statement.

 ## User Stories